-Notwithstanding all of the advantages, it's important to note that beginning a trucking company can be a daunting task.
+Notwithstanding all of the advantages, it is important to note that beginning a trucking company can be a daunting task (not even including trucking accident risks).
 It comes with its own set of difficulties.
 That is why, given the promising rewards, few people consider entering a trucking business.

 Ready to discover how to launch a trucking company?
 This trucker company guide is for you.
-We've put up a rundown to help you establish and create a profitable trucking company.
+We have compiled a rundown to help you establish and create a profitable trucking company.
 Read on to launch a top trucker startup business.

 What Are The Steps To Start A Trucking Company?